ibm-cloud-docs/databases-for-redis/reference-key-protect.md

 # Key Protect

 {{site.data.keyword.databases-for-redis_full}} encrypts your data by default by using randomly generated keys.
 If you need to control the encryption keys, you can use [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/services/keymgmt/keyprotect_about.html) to create, add, and manage encryption keys.
-Then you can associate those keys with your {{site.data.keyword.databases-for-redis}} deployment to encrypt your databases.
+Then, you can associate those keys with your {{site.data.keyword.databases-for-redis}} deployment to encrypt your databases.

-To get started, you will need [{{site.data.keyword.keymanagementserviceshort}}](https://console.{DomianName}/catalog/services/key-protect) provisioned on your {{site.data.keyword.cloud_notm}} account.
+To get started, you need [{{site.data.keyword.keymanagementserviceshort}}](https://console.{DomianName}/catalog/services/key-protect) provisioned on your {{site.data.keyword.cloud_notm}} account.

 ## Creating or adding a key in {{site.data.keyword.keymanagementserviceshort}}